 Royal HaskoningDHV has held the award from ETHIC Intelligence since 2010.

-Royal HaskoningDHV CEO, Erik Oostwegel, said: “We are a global company committed to act ethically and with transparency.
+Royal HaskoningDHV CEO, Erik Oostwegel, said: “We are a global company committed to act ethically and with transparency for sustainable development.
 Our integrity policy is designed and embedded throughout the company to ensure we work according to international anti-corruption conventions.
 We are proud to see our efforts are recognised and meet the high standards of the ETHIC Intelligence certification.”

 The company is also committed to the Federation of International Consulting Engineers (FIDIC) Code of Ethics, the World Economic Forum Partnering Against Corruption Initiative and the Transparency International Business Principles for Countering Bribery.

 Four global certificates

 This Anti-Corruption certificate is one of the four global certificates Royal HaskoningDHV holds.
 The others are ISO 9001:2015 for quality management, ISO 14001:2015 for environmental management and ISO 45001:2018 for occupational health and safety.

 Royal HaskoningDHV also holds a Gold Medal as a recognition of its EcoVadis CSR (Corporate Social Responsibility) Rating for Sustainable Procurement.